-Your vibe is your tribe.
+Second, remember, your vibe is your tribe.
 So let’s get real.
 How many people are we hanging out with that we do not like?
-Or women who are not themselves and then we are not ourselves around them and vice versa.
+Are you hanging around with women who are not themselves and then we are not ourselves around them and vice versa.
 Or maybe that is not what is going on at all.

-Let’s take off our glasses and take another look.
+Let’s take off our polite glasses and take another look.

 Identify how you see people

 For example, what most people do not know about me is my mother left me when I was 12 and my father left me when I was six months old.
 Guess the lens I was looking through?
 You do not have to guess, I will tell you: no one loves me.
 If they (my parents) loved me they would not leave me.

 That was my life in a nutshell and still can be if I do not keep my story in check.
 Guess who got close to me?
 No one.
 So, I was either blocking being hurt or being hurt if I wasn’t blocking.
 It was exhausting.
 I was not open to the pain or connection with anyone.

 So when it feels bad.
 Identify it.
 Do not write a story about it.
 By this I mean: describe the situation exactly as it is, not as your “baggage” glasses see it.
 This would look like:

 My mom left me when I was young – when I needed her most and now I don’t know what to do.
 I can’t get close to anyone because, they are going to leave me too.
 It is so very painful.
 No one loves me.

 That is my translation of what happened.
 Now I am seeing the world through that lens.

 That’s right, nothing.
 I do not blame the moon or tell a story about myself every night it leaves the sky.